eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-verification-testing-n-validation.md

 	- Ability to effectively assess the design verification metrics, remaining state space to be covered, and efficient methods to achieve verification closure.
 	- Verification experience in test planning, constrained random test generation, test stimulus, code coverage, functional coverage.
 	- Ability to learn languages and methodologies that are not part of the industry standard to verification (Scala, Chisel, etc.).
 + skill set:
+	- We at SiFive are looking for a Verification Engineer to join our growing team working on implementing a novel application of verification methodologies to parameterizable CPU IP generators.
+SiFive is looking for someone with outstanding knowledge and skills in verification and CPU memory systems who will build an environment to be used specifically with SiFive’s functional programming-based hardware design suite.
+	- Location: The ideal candidate for this position can work out of one of our US offices or remotely from home, collaborating with the HQ in San Mateo, CA. However, all positions are currently remote until further notice.
+	- Architecting test methodologies applicable to a wide range of CPU designs for CPU memory sub-systems including memory virtualization (Paging and Hypervisors), Load-Store unit, various levels of caches and industry standard bus protocols (e.g., AMBA and TileLink).
+	- Creating effective verification strategies for CPU memory system caches.
+	- Building test plans to implement these strategies, considering issues such as design feature priority, potential customer impact, coverage metrics generation and measurability, etc.
+	- Developing tools, test benches, and test suites (UVM, C++/C or otherwise, as needed) to execute test plans.
+	- Developing and using unit level test benches that use constrained random stimulus.
+	- Using assembly code Random test generators to meet verification objectives in single and multi-core CPU environments.
+	- Writing directed assembly tests as appropriate to test CPU functions.
+	- Providing technical leadership to verification engineers and coordinating technical teams to execute our verification strategies to meet program goals.
+	- Collaborating closely with the design team on feature specifications, test plans and failure analysis.
+	- 7+ years of recent experience with standard verification tools and methodologies (UVM, Verdi/DVE, System Verilog, Verilog, Makefiles, scripting languages, etc.), especially in hands-on testbench development and test suite generation.
+	- Solid understanding of CPU and SoC memory architecture including memory virtualization (hypervisor, paging), Load-Store unit, various levels of caches, cache coherence protocols, bus interface units, and memory controllers.
+	- Experience with industry standard system bus protocols (e.g., AMBA AXI, AHB, APB) is preferred.
+Knowledge of TileLink is a plus.
+	- A thorough understanding of the high-level verification flow methodology (testplan generation, test generation, failure analysis, coverage analysis and closure).
+	- Ability to effectively assess the design verification metrics, remaining state space to be covered, and efficient methods to achieve verification closure.
+	- Verification experience in test planning, constrained random test generation, test stimulus, code coverage, functional coverage.
+	- Ability to learn languages and methodologies that are not part of the industry standard to verification (Scala, Chisel, etc.)
+	- Understanding of CPU memory systems caches from an architectural level.
++ skill set:
+	- A minimum of 3 years of recent experience with standard verification tools and methodologies (SystemVerification/UVM, Verdi/DVE, Verilog, Makefiles, scripting languages, etc.).
+	- Familiarity with and/or ability to learn languages and methodologies that are not part of the industry-standard approach to verification (Scala, Chisel, etc.).
+	- A thorough understanding of the high-level verification flow methodology (test plan generation, test generation, failure analysis, coverage analysis and closure).
++ skill set:
+	- As a Design Verification Engineer, you will work with CPU designers, compiler team, performance team, and system verification team to generate the test cases automatically to fit those teams verification requirements in different perspectives.
+Your responsibilities will target establishing a random instruction test generator that produces self-checking direct test cases.
+	- Design, develop, documentation and deploy random instruction generator and support multiple projects.
+	- Support execution of the generator and flows in the RTL design process.
+	- Integrate and ramp up on an existing instruction level verification flows.
+	- Bachelor's, or Master's in Computer Science, Electrical Engineering, or a similar discipline.
+	- Familiarity or academic experience with hardware design and verification.
+	- Experience with basic CPU micro-architecture (and related technologies and algorithms), as well as functional verification and simulation tools.
+	- Experience with software project architecture/design and python/C++11 above programming.
+	- Basic understanding of Verilog, System-Verilog RTL, UVM and constrain random verification.
++ skill set:
+	- We at SiFive are looking for a Verification Engineer to join our growing team working on implementing a novel application of verification methodologies to parameterizable CPU IP generators.
+SiFive is looking for someone with outstanding knowledge and skills in verification and CPU power management who will build an environment to be used specifically with SiFive’s functional programming-based hardware design suite.
+	- Architect test methodologies applicable to a wide range of CPU designs for CPU Power Management.
+	- Understand CPU multi-core power management from an architectural level and create effective verification strategies for these designs.
+	- Build test plans to implement these strategies, considering issues such as design feature priority, potential customer impact, coverage metrics generation and measurability, etc.
+	- Develop tools, test benches, and test suites (UVM, C++/C or otherwise, as needed) to execute test plans.
+	- Development and use of full IP and unit level test benches that use constrained random stimulus
+	- Use of assembly code Random test generators to meet verification objectives in single and multi-core CPU environments.
+	- Writing directed assembly tests as appropriate to test power management.
+	- Provide technical leadership for verification engineers and coordinate technical teams to execute our verification strategies to meet program goals.
+	- Collaborate closely with the design team on feature specifications, test plans and failure analysis.
+	- 7+ years of recent experience with standard verification tools and methodologies (UVM, Verdi/DVE, System Verilog, Verilog, Makefiles, scripting languages, etc.), especially in hands-on testbench development and test suite generation.
+	- Solid understanding of CPU power management and how that impacts both the RTL and verification environment.
+	- Experience with industry standard system bus protocols (e.g. AMBA AXI, AHB, APB) is preferred.
+Knowledge of TileLink is a plus.
+	- A thorough understanding of the high-level verification flow methodology (testplan generation, test generation, failure analysis, coverage analysis and closure).
+	- Ability to effectively assess the design verification metrics, remaining state space to be covered, and efficient methods to achieve verification closure.
+	- Verification experience in test planning, constrained random test generation, test stimulus, code coverage, functional coverage.
+	- Ability to learn languages and methodologies that are not part of the industry standard to verification (Scala, Chisel, etc.).
++ skill set:
+	- As a Design Verification Engineer, you will work with CPU designers, compiler team, performance team, and system verification team to generate the test cases automatically to fit those teams verification requirements in different perspectives.
+Your responsibilities will target establishing a random instruction test generator that produces self-checking direct test cases.
+	- Design, develop, documentation and deploy random instruction generator and support multiple projects.
+	- Support execution of the generator and flows in the RTL design process.
+	- Integrate and ramp up on an existing instruction level verification flows.
+	- Bachelor's, or Master's in Computer Science, Electrical Engineering, or a similar discipline.
+	- Familiarity or academic experience with hardware design and verification.
+	- Experience with basic CPU micro-architecture (and related technologies and algorithms), as well as functional verification and simulation tools.
+	- Experience with software project architecture/design and python/C++11 above programming.
+	- Basic understanding of Verilog, System-Verilog RTL, UVM and constrain random verification.
++ skill set:
 	- System-level verification to SiFive virtualization technologies, hypervisor, secure boot cryptography, and more on FPGA.
 	- Collaborate with cross-functional teams to ensure our core quality and confirm the core is well verified and delivered on time.